manaspalaparthi/Hyper_t/util/README.md

 - The script does the following:

-the main loop reads all the participants as a list, each participant has a list of videos files as who in the structure
+the main loop reads all the participants as a list, each participant has a list of videos files as shown in the structure

-folder structure:
+Folder structure:

 ```
 ├── data